Near-infrared dual-comb spectroscopy of CO2 and N2O with a discretized highly nonlinear fiber: Abstract

 \section{Abstract}

-In this paper, we introduce an all-fibered dual-comb spectrometer based on a new design of highly nonlinear fiber to efficiently convert frequency combs from \SI{1.55}{\micro\metre} to \SI{2}{\micro\metre}.
+In this paper, we introduce an all-fiber dual-comb spectrometer based on an original design of highly nonlinear fiber to efficiently convert frequency combs in the near infrared from \SI{1.55}{\micro\metre} to around \SI{2}{\micro\metre}.
 We show that our spectrometer can be used to measure absorption profiles of rovibrational transitions of $\text{C}\text{O}_2$ and $\text{N}_2\text{O}$ molecules, and especially their collisional self-broadening coefficients.
 The results show very good agreement with the HITRAN database and thus further measurements have been performed on a mixture $\text{C}\text{O}_2$/$\text{N}_2\text{O}$ to measure the broadening of the $\text{C}\text{O}_2$ absorption lines resulting from the presence of $\text{N}_2\text{O}$.